kovidgoyal/calibre/manual/edit.rst

 characters, that will be shown first.
 Simply right click on a character to mark it as favorite.
 You can also right click on a character in favorites to remove it from favorites.
-Finally, you can re-arrange the order of characters in favorites by clicking the :guilabel:`Re-arrange favorties` button and then drag and dropping the characters in favorites around.
+Finally, you can re-arrange the order of characters in favorites by clicking the :guilabel:`Re-arrange favorites` button and then drag and dropping the characters in favorites around.

 You can also directly type in special characters using the keyboard.
 To do